skogstomtarna/skogstomten/README.md

 ## Branching
-I am not a git expert, and I don't expect you to be either.
+I am not a git expert, and I don't expect you to be one either.
 But I think branching is the way to go here, don't commit to master willy-nilly. :-P